francescoalemanno/KissABC.jl/README.md

 This package currently implements two algorithms whose details can be found in Docs

 1. `ABC` this is a standard rejection algorithm, you can find an example in `test/runtests.jl`
-1. `ABCSMCPR` this is the sequential monte carlo algorithm by Drovanti et al. 2011, you can find an example in `test/runtests.jl`
+1. `ABCSMCPR` this is the sequential monte carlo algorithm by Drovandi et al. 2011, you can find an example in `test/runtests.jl`